 Okay, now that you have checked those things, is everything in order with the temperature set, gauge on cool, and system on auto?
 If those things are set and the temperature continues to stay put, then you may have other issues that require air conditioning repair services.
 Here are some other things to look out for that would require HVAC repair services.

 - Is Your AC blowing Warm Air? – This could be as simple as setting the thermostat from heat to cool.
 However, if you have already checked on this, it could be that there is a restriction in the airflow.
 It might be time to replace the air filter.
 If that hasn’t worked, then the coils could be dirty.

-- Is Your AC barely blowing? – If you put your hand up to the vent and notice that there is cool air coming out, but it’s a very weak stream, this could mean that there compressor has frozen up and has restricted air flow.
+- Is Your AC barely blowing? – If you put your hand up to the vent and notice that there is cool air coming out, but it’s a very weak stream, this could mean that the compressor has frozen up and has restricted airflow.

 - Other Issues – Oftentimes, when an AC unit isn’t working properly, it has to do with the outside unit.
 We don’t recommend trying to fix this on your own, in fact, make sure you call air conditioning repair services.